chaitali03/RASA_Edubot/README.md

 ```
 rasa shell nlu
 ```
-which would give you responses which look something like shown below.
+which would give you responses which look something like shown below. <br>

 2. To run an entire simulation of your entire chatbot, you can run:
 ```
 rasa shell